Politics and LAS

 There’s an old rule about politics: Don’t talk about it.
 “Retain, if you will, a fixed political opinion, yet do not parade it upon all occasions,” stated Cecil Hartley’s “A Gentlemen’s Guide to Etiquette” in 1875.
 Or, as Linus put it in Peanuts, “I’ve learned there are three things you don’t discuss with people: religion, politics, and the Great Pumpkin.”

 With apologies to Charles Schulz, we’re going to break that rule.
-Through the 2020 U.S. presidential election and beyond, this page will draw upon the tremendous political expertise, experiences, and research occurring in the College of LAS to offer a deeper understanding of the many forces that shape government and policy.
+This page draws upon the tremendous political expertise, experiences, and research occurring in the College of LAS to offer a deeper understanding of the many forces that shape government and policy.

 Learn more about faculty research and expertise that enlightens our understanding of the many dimensions of politics.

 Learn about the people who have been inspired and empowered by their LAS education to make a difference in politics and the causes they believe in.